Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-We all have different definitions of success.
-For some, success is having a fulfilling career, for others it's having financial stability.
-But whatever our ambition, as Christopher Morley said, “There is only one success ― to be able to spend your life in your own way”.
-Living life on our own terms is the greatest success we can achieve.
+It‘s never too late to become the best version of yourself.
+As George Eliot said: “It is never too late to be what you might have been”.
+We have the power to define our own destiny, regardless of our circumstances or age.
+We can always be the person we want to be and fulfill our potential in life.

 <!-- </quote> -->